"

 – John Dewey

 This module introduces student reflection as an integral part of the learning process.
-Participants will learn about a variety of tools including: regular short reflection & journaling, reflective self-assessments, reflection as a summative assessment, scaffolded reflection, group dialogue/reflection circles, portfolios & ePortfolios, reflection on problem/project-based learning, and mind-mapping.
-Participants will learn how to design effective student reflection assignments and assess them, and will have the opportunity to create a reflective assignment that can be used in future courses.
+Participants will learn about various tools, including regular short reflection and journaling, reflective self-assessments, reflection as a summative assessment, scaffolded reflection, group dialogue/reflection circles, portfolios & ePortfolios, reflection on problem/project-based learning, and mind-mapping.
+Participants will learn how to design effective student reflection assignments and assess them, and will be able to create a reflective assignment that can be used in future courses.

 After you’ve completed this module, you will be able to: